ChalmersGU-data-structure-courses/dsabook/src/markdown/05-analysis-part-2/03-analysing-problems.md

 in other words, if we know a lower bound for a problem then we know that there cannot be any algorithm with a better complexity.

-As we already noted in @sec:lower-bounds-and-tight-bounds, the lower bound, $\Omega$, is usually not interesting when we want to analyse an algorithm.
+As we already noted in @sec:analysis-2:other-bounds, the lower bound, $\Omega$, is usually not interesting when we want to analyse an algorithm.
 But if we want to analyse a *problem* instead of an algorithm, then it is $\Omega$ we want to know.
 So as a rule of thumb we can say: